anaef/nginx-lws/README.md

 ## Limitations

-lws-nginx has been tested with the following software versions:
+LWS has been tested with the following software versions:

 * Ubuntu 20.04.6 LTS, Lua 5.3.3, and NGINX 1.18.0
 * Ubuntu 22.04.3 LTS, Lua 5.4.4, and NGINX 1.18.0

 Your mileage may vary with other software versions.

-Lua libraries used with lws-nginx must be conditionally thread-safe.
+Lua libraries used with LWS must be conditionally thread-safe.

 ## Trademarks